life and works

 Wedding of Claude Rameau, Jean-Philippe's young brother.

-1st April, Rameau is appointed again by the Chapter of the Cathedral
+Rameau was appointed again by the Chapter of the Cathedral of

-of Clermont.
-He stays there until his departure to Paris in 1722.
+Clermont.
+He stayed there until his departure to Paris in 1722.

 He had signed a contract for 29 years.

-out the most unpleasing stops and adding all the possible
+he could, pulling out the most unpleasing breaks and adding

-The chapter reproved him, but he said that he would never play
+The chapter reproved him, but he said that he would not play otherwise.

 cantatas Aquilon et Orithie,

 this stay in Clermont, Rameau deepened his theoretical knowledge